Register a boat

 Do I need to take a boater education course?

-Effective May 1, 2014, all individuals born on or after May 1, 1996 are now required to successfully complete an approved course in boater education in order to operate a motorboat.
+All individuals born on or after May 1, 1996 must successfully complete an approved course in boater education in order to operate a motorboat.
 For more information, go to the NYS PARKS website.

 Is there an age requirement to register a boat?